 This path is yet unfolding, but I study butterflies endlessly.
 There is so much to learn.
 I write books and create online lectures and do all I can to connect people to the amazing world of butterflies just outside their doors.

-My husband and I spend most of the year in south Florida, where our garden now hosts over 40 species.
-We also spend time in Columbia County Oregon during the warm months where I am learning about butterflies and cold weather.
+My husband and I live most of the year in south Florida.
+We also spend time in Oregon during the warm months where I am learning about butterflies and cold weather.